-The FCC's Truth in Billing rules generally require full and fair disclosure of all charges on customer bills for telecommunications services.
-These rules apply to our satellite-based BA services.
-This disclosure must include brief, clear, and non-misleading plain language descriptions of the services provided.
+The FCC's Truth in Billing rules generally require full and fair disclosure of all charges on customer bills for telecommunications services, except for broadband Internet access services.
+Thus, these rules apply to our satellite-based BA services.
+This disclosure must include brief, clear and non-misleading plain language descriptions of the services provided.
 States also have the right to regulate wireless carriers' billing; however, we are not currently aware of any states that impose billing requirements on ATG services.